 Fisher & Donaldson (13 Church St) is an iconic bakery.
 Their fudge doughnuts are out of this world (but sadly not vegan).

 Jannetta’s Gelateria (31 South St) is a famous family-run ice-cream shop.
-They make all their ice cream in house and have a few non-dairy options too.
+They make all their ice cream in-house and always have a few non-dairy options too.

 Bars & Pubs

-St Andrews might be small, but it is still a student town, has a thriving local community and attracts many tourists throughout the year – it comes as no surprise that there are various pubs and bars to choose from in the evenings.
+St Andrews might be small, but it is still a student town!
+It comes as no surprise that there are countless pubs and bars to choose from on your night out…

-The Keys Bar (87 Market St) has an incredible selection of whiskies to choose from and knowledgable staff who can help you choose the perfect dram for you.
-The pub is not a secret, but still popular among locals.
+The Keys Bar (87 Market St) has an incredible selection of whiskies to choose from and knowledgeable staff who can help you choose the perfect dram.
+The pub is not a secret among tourists, but still continues to be popular among locals.
+It’s the ideal mix!

 I hope this list of things to do in St Andrews has convinced you to plan a trip to this beautiful town on the Scottish east coast and spend a few days exploring the area.